 The term “Environmental Footprint”, also known as “Ecological Footprint”, refers to the long-term negative impacts of human activities on the natural environment.
 In other words, these are the things we do that deplete our natural resources like overconsumption, pollution, or simply being greedy without thinking about the survival of the next generation.
 It’s just like too much demand for very limited resources.

 2. What are the Types of Environmental Footprint?

-To be more specific, environmental footprint can be further classified into four basic categories:
+To be more specific, the environmental footprint can be further classified into four basic categories:

 - Carbon Footprint.
 This category considers the amount of excessive greenhouse gases that are released into the atmosphere.
 It takes into account the severity of Global Warming, and eventually Climate Change.
 Examples of this category are vehicular emissions and other forms of the incineration process.

 - Water Footprint.
 This type of footprint measures the impact of human activities on remaining available freshwater resources.
 It includes several factors like the water’s volume, quantity, and of course, quality.
 Examples of this category are wasted freshwater resources or direct contamination through the introduction of pollutants in reservoirs.

 - Resources Footprint.
 It monitors the effect of human activities on the reserves of available raw materials that are mostly non-renewable resources.
 Popular examples of this are fossil fuels, minerals, wood and agricultural land.
 It may include too much dependence on industrialization and electricity, or simply using commercial products that you don’t really need.